 Who We Are

-Austrianni GmbH is a pharmaceutical company with the mission to develop therapeutics for the prevention and treatment of tuberculosis.
+Austrianni is a biotech company with the mission to develop diagnostics and therapeutics for the prevention and treatment of tuberculosis and other diseases of worldwide importance.

 The Health